Justin-Bento/portfolio-site/src/content/projects/project-6.md

 ## Project Overview:

-A friend of mine introduced me to a company called The LifeLine Canada Foundation over email.
-The company’s CEO was looking for a companion app to complement their website.
-The LifeLine App is an online resource aimed at raising awareness of mental health issues and building mental health resilience for Canadians.
+A friend of mine introduced me to a company called The LifeLine Canada Foundation over email they wanted to create an or platform that raises awareness and helps reduce the risk factors for suicide.
+Their goal is to help Canadians strengthen their mental-health resilience, by providing a central source of reliable information and by promoting local programs that support individuals and communities.
+The company’s CEO was looking for someone to design a foundation for their brand so people can recognize them when someone is in need.

-This mobile application encourages users to reduce the stigma surrounding mental health conditions and promotes evidence-based resources and programs with integrity, respect, and inclusion.

 ## Project Details: